davestanley/MultiDimensionalDictionary/README.md

 ## In a Nutshell
 MDD can be interpreted in several different ways.
-- An N-dimensional table (a table is equivalent to an MDD object in 2-dimensions)
+- An N-dimensional table (an MDD object in 2-dimensions is equivalent to a table)
 - A matrix or cell array that can be indexed by using strings and regular expressions
 - A map/dictionary that associates multiple keys with a single value